This Is What Will Happen To Bitcoin In A Recession (It’s Not Recession Proof)

 Log chart of BTC/USD highlighting the 2013-2015 retracement, the 2017-2018 retracement, and the 2020 Covid-19 pandemic crash.

-Will Bitcoin Survive A Recession?
+It's Possible Bitcoin Survive A Recession

 Bitcoin has survived several market declines before but never a recession.
-So, it is likely that Bitcoin will also survive a recession.
+So, it is likely that Bitcoin will also survive a recession without impact.
 Unfortunately, no one can predict the impact of a recession.
 Changes in the economic climate burst the speculative bubble that had been growing for much of 2021.
 As central banks worldwide began to raise interest rates and cease quantitative easing, all risk-on assets suffered.
 Until the economic climate changes, Bitcoin prices may remain relatively subdued.

 Number of Active Bitcoin Addresses